Aadhavan: Release

-The film was released on 17 October 2009.
+Aadhavan was released on 17 October 2009.
 It was dubbed into Telugu as Ghatikudu.
+The film was distributed in Malaysia by Five Star.

 Critical reception

 Sify wrote "Ranging through a wide field of comedy laced with action, Aadhavan is good fun while it lasts.
 It's a roller-coaster ride of pure unadulterated masala".
-Rediff wrote "Aadhavan is uncomplicated, clean, fun, and doesn't expect you to take it seriously."
+Pavithra Srinivasan from Rediff.com wrote "Aadhavan is uncomplicated, clean, fun, and doesn't expect you to take it seriously."
 Malathi Rangarajan of The Hindu wrote "Post-interval, you have to wait quite a while for some concrete action from Aadhavan, the Infallible!"
+The New Indian Express wrote, "[Aadhavan] has action, comedy, sentiment, and romance.
+But the magic expected from the combination of a leading director and a successful star is clearly missing".

 Box office

 The film reportedly grossed over ₹8 crore at the Tamil Nadu box office in its opening weekend.
 Overseas, the film grossed about $1,541,485, approximately.
 The film was number one at the Chennai box office in the week ending 27 October.
-It eventually completed a 200-day theatrical run.
+An event celebrating the film's 100-day theatrical run was held at Park Sheraton in Chennai on 23 March 2009.